Summary minutes of meetings:

 The governing body maintains a record of attendance at meetings: you can view ours here.

-The governors of St Mary’s and their roles/areas of responsibility are shown below.
 You can learn more about our governors on this page.

 How to Contact the Governors